supervisely-ecosystem/merge-classes/README.md

 ## Overview

 Sometimes class management (combining, mapping, handling class imbalance) can be tricky and time-consuming.
-App helps to merge classes with the same shapes.
+This App helps to merge classes with the same shapes.
 Let's consider several cases:

 1. **Map one or several classes to the existing one**: all objects will be assigned to destination class and the source class will be removed from project.
 Follow steps from (<a href="#How-To-Run">How To Run</a> section)
 2. **Map one or several classes to a new one**: first, you have to create new class (on `Project`->`Classes` page) and then follow steps from (<a href="#How-To-Run">How To Run</a> section).

+Notes:
+- Result project name = original name + "(new shapes)" suffix
+- Your data is safe: app creates new project with modified classes and objects.
+The original project remains unchanged

 ## How To Run